top of page

 W

-E side of US-41 S of Kivamake & Yokeum Rds
+E side of US-41 S of Kivamake/Yokeum Rd

 Two-room school, now a residence with an antique shop.
-MI One-Room School Database.
+MI One-room schools.
 Britton

 Alger